alindeman/upgradingtorails4/text/02_upgrading.markdown

 gem 'activerecord-deprecated_finders',
   github: 'rails/activerecord-deprecated_finders'

-gem 'journey', github: 'rails/journey'
+gem 'arel',    github: 'rails/arel' gem 'journey', github: 'rails/journey'
 @@@

 `activerecord-deprecated_finders` allows certain dynamic finders that have been deprecated to keep operating correctly.
 More information about these changes is available in the upcoming [ActiveRecord](#activerecord) chapter.

+`arel` assists in the construction of SQL database queries.

 `journey` parses routes so that requests can be efficiently dispatched within the Rails application.
 At the current time, only the version from git is